Klekzee/Case-Studies/01-GoogleCapstone1/README.md

 # STEP 1: ASK

+## 1.1 Business Task

 ```
-Analyze FitBit Fitness Tracker Data to gain insights into how consumers are using the FitBit app and discover trends and insights for Bellabeat marketing strategy.
+Analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices.
+Then, select one Bellabeat product to apply these insights for Bellabeat marketing strategy.
 ```